 It’s a great place for toddlers to burn off some energy.
 All of my girls have loved exploring here, and it’s always the first thing they want to do.
 Slow your roll, kids, we have attractions to ride first.

 Also take the Wildlife Express Train to Rafiki’s Planet Watch.
 My kids love train rides.
 They can meet Rafiki, head to the petting zoo at the Affection Station, learn about different animals, and take a walk on the outdoor discovery trail to see tamarind monkeys.
-This is a slower paced activity.
+This is a slower-paced activity.

 Finding Nemo – The Musical is also a fantastic show!
 However, it’s longer and did not always hold the attention of my little ones.
 With the release of Finding Dory, this may be of higher interest to toddlers now.
 I say give it a try, and if you notice your child getting antsy, there’s always an exit available.
+We’ve used the early exit before, and there’s no shame in that game.

-And don’t underestimate the coziness of the tables at Animal Kingdom Lodge if you pop over for a meal there.
+Don’t underestimate the coziness of the tables at Animal Kingdom Lodge if you pop over for a meal there.

 DISNEY’S HOLLYWOOD STUDIOS

 Currently, there’s a lot of construction going on here.
 It’s kind of a hot mess.
 However, once Pixar Land is complete, I would say this park would be bumped up to the #2 spot.
-There are not a lot of rides here for toddlers.
+There are not a lot of rides currently for toddlers.

 You can also meet Sofia, Jake, and Doc outside of the theater during the day.
 Want more characters?
 Across from Toy Story Mania! you can meet your favorite Toy Story friends like Buzz Lightyear and Woody in an air-conditioned building!
 Woohoo!
+They also recently added a Moana character Meet and Greet in One Man’s Dream.

 If you have a tall toddler, they may be able to ride Star Tours.
 And if you have Star Wars fans, then they’ll love Star Wars Launch Bay.
 Chewbacca is quite the hit with the 4 and under crowd.
 Kylo Ren?
 Not so much.
 My daughter brought her Chewbacca plush, and Chewie gave her the biggest hug.

 Kylo Ren sent my toddler hiding behind her daddy.
 At 4 years old, they can also participate in Jedi Training, but that’s getting into preschool age.
 If you are going to sign up for Jedi Training, get to the park early, as that’s usually the first thing people head to at rope drop.
+Rope drop is how we Disney freaks refer to park opening.
+Get to the parks before rope drop.
+Seriously.

 There are also shows like For the First Time in Forever: A Frozen Sing-Along Celebration, Beauty and the Beast Live on Stage and Voyage of the Little Mermaid for all the princess lovers out there!
 If you have little fans of Anna and Elsa, Ariel, Belle, or Gaston, check them out.
 There is one scary scene in Beauty and the Beast, but it’s not too bad.
 No tears from any of my girls.